Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 \subsection{The methodology of measurements in the deep inelastic $ep$ collisions}

 The methodology of measurements at lepton-hadron colliders in general is similar to the methodologies used at $e^+ e^-$ and hadron-hadron colliders.
-Briefly, in the most cases the quantity of interest gets measured from the real data registered in the detector corrected for detector effects.
-The corrections are estimated by comparing the analysis at the detector level with the same analysis at particle level using detailed simulations of the collision events.
+Briefly, in the most cases the quantity of interest is measured from the real data registered in the detector corrected for detector effects.
+The corrections are estimated by comparing the analysis at the detector level with the same analysis at particle level using detailed simulations of the collision events with the inclusion of higher order QED and QCD processes.

 The main difference between the measurements at lepton-hadron colliders and elsewhere, is in the way the measurements involve collision kinematics.
 At $e^+ e^-$ colliders, the initial kinematics of the interactions is given by the lepton energies that are known parameters of the accelerators.
-Therefore, it is straightforward for most of the measurements in the $e^+ e^-$ experiments to estimate the center-of-mass energy of the hard collision process.
+Therefore, it is straightforward for most of the measurements in the $e^+ e^-$ experiments to estimate the centre-of-mass energy of the hard collision process.
 In hadron-hadron collider experiments, there is no way to measure the kinematic properties of the partons initiating the collision process, as the involved partons cannot be observed in a free state and most measurements in the hadron-hadron collisions are inclusive in the kinematics of the initial state.
 The DIS collisions at electron-proton colliders take a middle stance between these cases.
 The kinematic observables of the DIS process are measured on an event-by-event basis at the detector level using the methods described above.
-For a proper comparison of the measurements of HFS to corresponding pQCD predictions, the detector-level measurements are corrected for detector effects as well as ISR and FSR QED effects using MCEGs or specialized programs~\cite{Arbuzov:1995id}.
-The correction procedures could vary depending on the quantities measured and the used definitions of the kinematic observables at the particle level.
-Therefore, in this analysis, to keep the corrections for ISR and FSR QED effects out of scope, at particle-level we use a single definition of ``true'' kinematic observables that is based on the kinematics of the exchanged boson.